xian-ran/prestackPro-Manual/algorithm_documentation/attributes/volume_calculator/spectral-decomposition-volumes.md

 .![](/assets/sp_decompvol_loading-map_05.png)

+_Spectral Decomposition volume loaded into the Map Window, with markers set between min and max skip outliers_

 The settings icon to the left of the histograms has additional options:

 * **Redistribute markers**: includes the useful option to** skip outliers**, enhancing the blend display.